ronnyml/snowplow-wiki/setup-guide/common/troubleshooting/Troubleshooting-Clojure-Collector-instances-to-prevent-data-loss.md

 This should (untested) allow you to safely bounce Clojure Collector instances without losing the logs.

+#### Automatic downscaling should be disabled

+In the Elastic Beanstalk UI, under Scaling and then Scaling Trigger, make sure that the Lower breach scale increment is set to 0, not -1 or similar.

 ### Failure scenario 1: automatic log rotation fails

 The solution is to log into the instance and manually force the push of the remaining logs.
 If you ssh into the instance, you can run the following three commands to capture the current logs and upload them to S3: